Marina del Pilar Ávila: Campaign for mayor (2019)

-Ávila began her campaign for mayor as a candidate postulated for the "Juntos Haremos Historia" (Together We Will Make History) coalition, consisting of the National Regeneration Movement (MORENA), the Labor Party (PT), Ecologist Green Party of Mexico (PVEM) and Transformemos (Let’s Transform).
+Ávila began her campaign for mayor as a candidate postulated for the "Juntos Haremos Historia" (Together We Will Make History) coalition, consisting of MORENA, the Labor Party (PT), Ecologist Green Party of Mexico (PVEM) and Transformemos (Let’s Transform).
 On 15 April 2019, her first public appearance was at 7 am at a busy crossroad, accompanied by fellow party members and supporters.

 During the electoral process, Ávila was once again a target of political violence regarding her gender and also suffered a series of attacks on her personal life, which she has stated before in interviews:"(…) I was pointed out for my physical appearance, even my smile was a topic up for debate, issues that aren't important for candidacy, nor for the wielding of public service.".

 "(…) I encountered an extremely violent campaign against myself and my external appearance, also the simple fact being a young woman and a single mother too, at the time.
 They didn't spare my private life either, like my daughter; they still do so today."On 29 May 2019, the campaign for Mayor's Office came to an end.
 In front of thousands of citizens, Ávila closed with these priority issues: security, excellence in public services, improved roadways, the decline in air contamination and better infrastructure for the city.

 On the day of election, 2 June 2019, Ávila triumphed as the new City Mayor, with 45.46% of the votes.
 On 13 June, the Institute of Electoral Elections of Baja California gave Avila her constancy of majority, acknowledging her officially as Mayor-Elect of Mexicali.

-At the end of July 2021, Mayor-Elect Ávila started her transitional activities and began to introduce her work team, who took the oath of office alongside her on 30 September 2019, right on the Mexicali's Historical Centre, becoming so the first elected women to serve as Mayor in this city.
+In late July 2021, Mayor-Elect Ávila started her transitional activities and began to introduce her work team, who took the oath of office alongside her on 30 September 2019, right on the Mexicali's Historical Centre, becoming so the first elected women to serve as Mayor in this city.